Winter in Sardinia: Our 4-day Road Trip Itinerary

 Day 3 – Scenic Drive

-The third day is a driving day along the northeastern and north coast, so be prepared for an early rising, a lot of driving, and beautiful scenic stops!
 You’ll start your day with a long 2-hour trip from Baunei to Spiaggia La Cinta, but rest assured this will be in no way a boring time.
 The scenic route down from the mountains is just as beautiful as the coastal roads, with the addition of wild animals such as cows, ponies, and sheep all around.

 Spiaggia La Cinta

-This beach is somewhat similar to Porto Giunco in Villasimius: a stretch of narrow sandy beach surrounded by two bodies of water: a lake and the sea.
-Though here, you won’t be able to see it unless you have a drone.
-Nonetheless, the beach is absolutely beautiful.
+Nonetheless, the beach is stunning.
 Even in cloudy weather such as the one we experienced that day, the sea was clear and blue, and a large mountain in the background completed the landscape.

 Spiaggia di Capo Coda Cavallo